Advice > Software engineering

 Do this before the interviewer prompts you to.
 Practice debugging as you implement (e.g. using intermediary debugger statements, print statements, etc.) to fix problems as you go.

 Once you’ve finished coding, test your code in multiple ways to pinpoint any potential problems.
-Do unit tests, writing out the inputs and outputs of your code, replicating the type of testing that a computer would perform.
+Do unit tests, writing out the inputs and outputs of your code, and replicating the type of testing that a computer would perform.

 You should also thoroughly test edge cases.
 For example, if your code inputs a number, test what happens if that number is negative, 0, or a decimal.